ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ![vpc-transit-enterprise-link](images/vpc-transit-hidden/vpc-transit-enterprise-link.svg){: class="center"}
 {: style="text-align: center;"}

-The diagram had been enhanced to include the Direct Link simulation using Transit Gateway.
+The the {{site.data.keyword.dl_short}} using {{site.data.keyword.tg_short}}has been added to the diagram.

-Data Link is a high speed secure data path for connecting an enterprise to the IBM cloud.
-Direct link can also be connected to a Transit Gateway for distribution.

-The enterprise in this simulation is a VPC connected to the transit through tgw-todo that will closely match a Data Link connection or Data Link to tgw-todo connection.
+{{site.data.keyword.dl_full}} is a high speed secure data path for connecting an enterprise to the IBM cloud. {{site.data.keyword.dl_full_notm}}  can optionally be connected to a transit-notm for distribution.
+The enterprise in this simulation is a VPC.
+It is connected to the transit through {{site.data.keyword.apigw_full_notm}} that will closely match a Data Link connection or Data Link to tgw-todo connection.

 Apply the layer:
    ```sh